delebash/unreal_mapbox_bridge/README.md

 Click the download button to download the selected tile 16 bit heightmap file.

-Select Terrain size is currently now working.
+Select Terrain size is currently not working.
 The image will download as 512x512.

 The Scale number is also not correct.
 I would suggest an initial scale of 400 when you import into Unreal.